ece324-2019/PENN/README.md

 $ python demo.py
 ```

-It will record a sample from your computer microphone, run that audio through the model, and produce the model's prediction
+It will record a sample from your computer microphone, run that audio through the model, and produce the model's prediction.
+However, this will most likely not work, and the reason is because your computer microphone processes audio data slightly differently than the microphones of the RAVDESS, SAVEE, and TESS datasets.
+This is where fine-tuning comes in.

+## Fine-Tuning the Model

+We personally recorded 48 samples of audio emotion data on our MacBooks.
+These are found in the `raw_data/Personal` directory.
+In fine tuning, we keep the weights in the convolutional layers frozen and re-initialize the fully-connected layer.
+Then, we run the model through the training loop again, but only allowing the final linear layer to change.
+This allows the model to learn how our microphones process data.